On March 25, 1761, King George III appointed Lord Bute, John Stuart, as Secretary of State for the Northern Department.

 Significance of Lord Bute as Prime Minister

 George Grenville replaced Lord Bute as Prime Minister.
 Grenville moved forward with the idea of taxing the American Colonies to help pay for the expenses incurred by the French and Indian War.
-The Sugar Act and the Stamp Act were enacted and met with significant opposition in the colonies, especially Massachusetts.
+The Sugar Act and the Stamp Act were enacted and met with significant opposition in the colonies, especially in Massachusetts.